gardener/gardener/docs/development/testing.md

   - rather cover a good portion of the "usual" cases that components will face during normal operation (positive and negative test cases)
   - but don't cover all failure cases or all cases of predicates -> they should be covered in unit tests already
   - generally, not supposed to "generate test coverage" but to provide confidence that components work well
-- as integration tests typically test only one component (or a cohesive set of components) isolated from others, they cannot catch bugs that occur, e.g., when multiple controllers interact (could be discovered by e2e tests though)
+- as integration tests typically test only one component (or a cohesive set of components) isolated from others, they cannot catch bugs that occur when multiple controllers interact (could be discovered by e2e tests, though)
 - rule of thumb: a new integration tests should be added for each new controller (an integration test doesn't replace unit tests though)

 ### Writing Integration Tests